 Patient Rights: Health Services recognizes its responsibility to ensure that every patient, regardless of sex, race, age, beliefs or handicap has the right to be treated with respect, consideration and confidentiality.
 Patients should take the initiative to communicate their concerns and questions about problems related to their health condition or medication, unclear procedures and previous health history.
 Patients have the right to seek a second medical opinion, to change primary or specialty physicians, and to be informed of and refuse to participate in experimental research.

-Transportation: Health Services is an out-patient facility, and, as such, provides only ambulatory medical services.
-Patients are responsible for their own transportation to Health Services .
+Transportation: Health Services is an outpatient facility, and, as such, provides only ambulatory medical services.
+Patients are responsible for their own transportation to HS.
 For true emergencies, or when the seriousness of the patient's condition is uncertain, call the University police at 817.272.3003.
 The police will dispatch officers to the site, and call an ambulance, if needed.
 These officers are trained in CPR and first aid and can stabilize the patient until an ambulance arrives.
-This procedure should be followed even when Health Services is open.
+This procedure should be followed even when HS is open.

 Indebtedness: It is the student's responsibility to satisfy indebtedness to Health Services with reasonable promptness.
 Upon payment, receipts will be issued that can be used for submitting claims to personal insurance companies.

 Health Insurance: Health Services is not equipped to perform the more extensive diagnostic procedures and services such as those offered by a general hospital.
-Therefore, all UT Arlington students are strongly urged to have adequate health insurance coverage.
+Therefore, all U.T.
+Arlington students are strongly urged to have adequate health insurance coverage.
 Students on non-immigrant visas are required to carry health insurance and must show proof of coverage at the time of registration.
 An optional system-wide Student Health Insurance Plan is available through an insurance carrier by contract with the University.
 For more information about the Student Health Insurance Plan, contact Health Services at 817.272.2771.
-Insurance brochures and applications are available online at www.studentresourses.com.
+Insurance brochures and applications are available at via links on the HS Web site.

-Blood Reserve Fund Plan: In cooperation with Carter BloodCare, UT Arlington sponsors a blood reserve fund plan for students and faculty/staff.
+Blood Reserve Fund Plan: U.T.
+Arlington, in cooperation with Carter BloodCare, sponsors a blood reserve fund plan for U.T.
+Arlington students and faculty/staff.
 To participate in the reserve fund, members are requested to donate regularly during semiannual blood drives held on campus.
 The release of blood credits is coordinated through Health Services.

 Developing new life skills and perspectives, dealing with extraordinary life events, making personal decisions, and getting help with issues related to difficulties in adjustment, emotions, and interpersonal relationships.